gravity-platform/doc/source/_pages/guides/json_definition_guide.md

 ```

 The above example uses the `id` field of the Bar document as key in hashes.
 It uses the `ref-field` value of the resources found by `findAll` on `AcmeNamespaceBarBundle:Bar`
-as key and onlyi allows those values as key.
+as key and only allows those values as key.

 #### Writable fields in readonly services